Koena-SAS/connect-access/docs/docs/developer-documentation/local-environment.md

 By default, the backend will be available on [localhost:8000](http://localhost:8000) but without the frontend running there will be nothing displayed there as the root path displays what is available on port 3000.

-You can however access the other paths served by the backend, especially the browsable API provided by Django Rest Framework on [localhost:8000/api/](http://localhost:8000/api/).
+You can however access the other paths served by the backend, especially the browsable API provided by Django Rest Framework on [localhost:8000/api/](http://localhost:8000/api/), and the Django admin panel to manage database objects on [localhost:8000/api/](http://localhost:8000/admin/).

 :::info